RaphGL/Tuckr/README.md

 * Script runner
 * Unified config for setup - allows for curling(or wgetting we don't discriminate) the config and having it do all the setting up for you.

-I also intend on implement an option of not using symlinks for those that prefer a different approach.
 ## Install
 This is a very new project and as such there's no useable versions yet.